Self-Serve Customer Portal

 Establishing the right cadence with both the team and senior stakeholders ensured alignment and built trust at every stage of delivery. - Building the design system was the foundational investment that, although initially slowing us down, ultimately became the accelerator for scaling the platform.

-It provided the structure for governance, enabled faster decision-making, and gave us the leverage to hold constructive but firm conversations with Product and Engineering — ensuring the experience was accessible, consistent, and truly usable.
+It provided the structure for governance, enabled faster decision-making, and gave us the leverage to hold constructive yet firm conversations with Product and Engineering, ensuring the experience was accessible, consistent, and truly usable.